Read: Reinventing coleslaw in Irish Country Living – Winter ‘Slaw with Cabbage, Cranberries and Pecans

 And, it turns out, small people like ‘slaw too.
 My girls have started to demand their turn at putting the salad dressing together and like to toss it with their own customised versions of winter ‘slaw, which can include shreds of cabbage, carrot sticks, pomegranate seeds and slices of pepper.
 It’s not a bad deal when you have two extra sets of hands for salad tossing, and it does my heart good to see them eating it up afterwards.
 Don’t worry, though – this new willingness will soon lapse; normal picky eating resumes next week.
 We’ll make the most of it while it lasts.

-Winter ‘Slaw – Cabbage, Cranberry and Pecan Salad
+Winter ‘Slaw with Cabbage, Cranberries and Pecans

 1 small red onion, finely diced